 Finally, the city’s District Department of Transportation (DDOT) is also taking measures to increase pedestrian safety.
 As of this past week, they have installed automated traffic cameras around new locations, hoping to stop drivers from slowing down and stop running traffic lights.
 By slowing down, observing the road conditions—including people in the crosswalk—and paying attention to traffic signs, DDOT helps to encourage safer driving around the city.

-What to Do If You’ve Been Involved in a Pedestrian Accident
+What Should You Do If You’ve Been in a Maryland Pedestrian Accident?

 Because pedestrian accidents can have a devastating impact on those injured, victims of such accidents should contact an experienced personal injury attorney.